Linear statistics of determinantal point processes and norm representations: Proofs

 \subsection{Spherical ensemble: smooth and rough statistics}

 To determine the asymptotic behavior of the linear statistics for this point process is now simple.
-It is enough to prove the following result, which shows that we are in the position of applying the result by Pegon \cite[Proposition 5.7]{pegon} in the smooth case, and Theorem~\ref{thm:davila sphere} in the rough case.
+It is enough to prove the following result, which shows that we are in the position of applying Theorem~\ref{thm:davila sphere} both in the smooth and in the rough case.